 - Always keep your firearm pointed in a safe direction.

 - And keep your finger off the trigger in situations like this.

-If you found this article useful, or want to comment on it, please contact us.
+If you found this post useful, or want to comment on it, please contact us.
 Thanks!

-If you wish to read the article, here's the link.
+If you wish to read the original article, here's the link.